Retail Inventory Management: Definition & 5 Best Practices

 If using a POS system or spreadsheets, it’s a good idea to create a complete printout of your annual count for your records.
 This should include your final adjusted on-hand numbers, plus your year-end inventory valuation for accounting and taxes.

-Retail Inventory Management Frequently Asked Questions (FAQs)
+Frequently Asked Questions (FAQ)

-Unless you have less than 100 units of stock, we recommend using a POS system or standalone inventory management software to manage your inventory.
-With these tools, you will be able to file your inventory in one location, run reports, receive and count stock, get real-time updates, and even place purchase orders.
+We recommend using a POS system or standalone inventory management software to manage your inventory.
+These software contain tools that let you file your inventory in one location, run reports, receive and count stock, get real-time updates, and even place purchase orders.
+You will also want to acquire a label printer for labeling products and a barcode scanner for inventory counts.

-There are many different kinds of inventory management that you can use depending on the type of business that you run, your industry, and your goals.
+There are many different kinds of store inventory management that you can use depending on the type of business that you run, your industry, and your goals.
 They can also be used in conjunction with one another.
+Several of the most common inventory management methods include just-in-time inventory management, ABC inventory analysis, first-in, first-out (FIFO) inventory method, last-in, first-out (LIFO) method, and average cost (AVCO) method.

 Bottom Line

-And, while you can do all your accounts by hand, using a POS system like Lightspeed or Square will simplify every aspect of the retail inventory management process.
+Additionally, while you can do all your accounts by hand, using a POS system like Lightspeed or Square will simplify every aspect of the retail inventory management process.
 A POS system provides accurate and instant insights into your sales, product data, and inventory levels, as well as tools to manage your stock better.